 Canada, which has had a checkered relationship with the F-35 program, looked towards Holland, who were ahead of them in the process.
 This clip from the August 29, 2017 issue of the Ottowa Citizen gives an insight into the incentives the F-35 program offers its partners.

 Every F-35 contains components manufactured by Dutch companies, Lockheed Martin has noted.
 On Aug.
 16, the U.S. Department of Defense announced the overseas warehouse and distribution centre for parts for F-35s in Europe would be located in the Netherlands.

 Luyt said one of the other main attractions of the F-35 is that it will be constantly upgraded.
 “It will be state of the art for decades,” he added.

 The Process of Military Purchasing in the Free World–Who Wins, Who Loses?

 You may not be a big fan of military procurement scandals, nor even of supersonic fighter jets.
 But the case of F-35 Lightning II Joint Strike Fighter is massive–the largest government defense contract ever signed anywhere by anybody–and massively convoluted.
-It would be wonderfully amusing if it weren’t so utterly bizarre.
+It would be wonderfully amusing if it weren’t so bizarre and so monumentally costly that just reading the numbers can give you a nosebleed.
 By studying its ins and outs we can discover a lot about American government priorities and how their dubious values come into play.
 You will discover here just how smart they are–and how dumb they think we are.
 Continue reading “The Great F-35 Lightning II Boondoggle–1/3”